 - Partner Managers: Can manage users for their organization and also edit information for their organization's activities

-- Partners: Users from other organizations with limited access to activities they implement.
+- Partner Contributors: Users from other organizations with limited access to activities they implement.

-- Users: Can log into the system to manage activities.
+- Contributors: Can log into the system to manage activities.

 - Viewers: Can log into the system, browse activities, and view reports.
 Cannot change anything.